-My mixed media art-forms revel in the mysteries and materials of deep space phenomena that function as portals for scientific inquiry or interfaces for philosophical contemplation and even escape.
-These layered photographic works capture sculptural formations of painted papers and fabric with light.
+These mixed media art-forms revel in the mysteries and materials of deep space phenomena that function as portals for scientific inquiry or interfaces for philosophical contemplation and even escape.
+These layered photographic works are formed from sculpted material including painted papers and fabric with light source.

 can be imagined as a giant molecular cloud late in its formation where the dust and gas over time have been pulled together to form stars.
 The dust and gas are attracted to each other by their gravity, they fragment into clumps that grow over time, and become progressively heavier.
 Their gravity increases to a point where it becomes so strong that the clumps collapse into protostars, causing the material at the core to heat up – and this begins the early formation of newborn stars.
 Occurring many times in a nebulous cloud to the point where clusters of stars emerge, nebulae such as these are, thus, termed stellar nurseries.
 Some stars will be massive while others will be low mass such as our Sun.
 Also, planets within these areas are formed from all kinds of material such as calcium, iron, carbon, oxygen, etc. - so the new stars most likely have planets in their neighborhoods.